Chicago Teachers Union: 2012 strike

 Under the leadership of CORE, the CTU pushed hard in negotiations with the city.
 Early on, the CTU made the decision to decline an offer of pay increases combined with layoffs.
 When the city would not agree to the CTU's core demands, including an expansion of programs like art and music at the city's most underfunded high schools, CTU members voted overwhelmingly (90% of teachers and 98% of those who cast ballots) to authorize a strike.

 On September 10, 2012, the Chicago Teachers Union began a strike after CTU President Lewis declared that negotiations with the city were not succeeding.
 This strike was the CTU's first since 1987, and the first strike ever for many of the teachers involved.
 Regulations required them to make contract negotiations an issue in the strike, and the teachers indeed sought better pay, better benefits, and protections for teachers who lose their jobs due to school closures.

 The striking teachers also wanted to call attention to a number of education issues, particularly what they defined as a broad attack on public schooling by corporate privatizers.
 In particular they demand a decrease in high-stakes testing for students, and an increase in music, art, and gym programs available at public schools.
 They also called for smaller class sizes and paid preparation time.

 On September 11, 2012, the Service Employees International Union Local 1 informed companies that some of their members might go on strike with the teachers.

 On September 14, 2012, the teachers reached a tentative agreement with the city, which included preferences for teachers who have been laid off due to a school closing to be hired in another school, and student test scores having less of a role in teacher evaluations than the city had originally planned.
 This tentative agreement did not hold, however, and the strike continued, at which point Mayor Emanuel announced his intention to seek a legal injunction, forcing teachers back to work.
 On September 17, 2012, Mayor Emanuel's efforts to end the strike stalled as the walkout went into the second week.
 Delegates from the CTU voted to end the strike on September 18, 2012.
 Students began their return to the schools on Wednesday, September 19, 2012.
 The CTU was still required to ratify the contract with the Union's 29,000 teachers.

-Following the end of the strike, leaders of the Union held town hall meetings in major U.S. cities to underscore the belief that community collaboration is key in creating beneficial changes in education, as opposed to top-down imposition by governors or mayors.
+Following the end of the strike, leaders of the Union held town hall meetings in major US cities to underscore the belief that community collaboration is key in creating beneficial changes in education, as opposed to top-down imposition by governors or mayors.
 The Union planned to hold town hall meetings in Chicago, Cleveland, Minneapolis, New Orleans, New York, Philadelphia, Pittsburgh, San Francisco, St. Paul, and Tampa.